Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **Keep things as short as possible while still giving the necessary information.** Too much unnecessary filler or using uncommon buzz words leads to confusion, and the mapper is more likely to misunderstand the suggestion.

-**Uraikan segala sesuatunya sesingkat dan sepadat mungkin tanpa mengesampingkan informasi yang penting**.
+**Uraikan segala sesuatunya sesingkat dan sepadat mungkin tanpa mengesampingkan informasi yang penting**. dapat menyebabkan kebingungan, dan mapper yang bersangkutan akan lebih berkemungkinan unutk salah memahami saranmu.

 ---